Skip to main content Skip to secondary navigation

 How to Respond When You’re Concerned About a Student’s Well-Being

-Showing you care about a student's well-being can have a positive impact on their mental well-being, and increase the likelihood they seek help if needed.
+Showing you care about a student's well-being can have a positive impact, and it can increase the likelihood they seek help if needed.

 Safety first.
 Do not hesitate to call Public Safety (911) for help.
 Your safety, and that of our students and community, is our top priority.